PurdueDualityLab/signature-adoption/README.md

 Before checking for signature adoption in each registry, we need to get a list of all packages for each registry.
 For PyPI, NPM, Docker Hub, and Maven Central, we can run the [packages.py](src/packages.py) script to generate a list of packages and versions from each registry.

+Hugging Face and PyPI have special arguments.
+Take a look at these by using `python src/packages.py huggingface -h` and `python src/packages.py huggingface -h` respectively.

 ## Filter Packages